Stan Kenton: Progressive Jazz

 — Kids are going haywire over the sheer noise of this band...There is a danger of an entire generation growing up with the idea that jazz and the atom bomb are essentially the same natural phenomenon.

 Four of the five trumpet players returned: Buddy Childers, Ray Wetzel, Chico Alvarez, and Ken Hanna.
 Al Porcino was added to the already powerhouse section.
 Conte Candoli joined the band, replacing Porcino, in February 1948.

 Kai Winding, star trombonist of the Artistry in Rhythm band, would not be a part of the Progressive Jazz era, except for a few dates on which he subbed.
 Milt Bernhart came in on lead trombone.
 And Bart Varsalona returned on bass trombone.
 Bernhart's first big solo with the Kenton band proved to be a major hit, The Peanut Vendor.

 The saxophone section was much improved and modernized.
 Returning saxophonists included baritone Bob Gioga, holding down his chair since the very start, and Bob Cooper on tenor.
 With Vido Musso's departure, Cooper and his modernist sound became the featured tenor soloist.
 Art Pepper came on as second alto, the "jazz" chair.
 And the new lead alto was George Weidler.

-This was genuinely a band of all-stars.
 They received five first place awards in the Down Beat poll at the end of 1947, and similar awards from the other magazines.
-The arrangers continued to push the limits of these superb instrumentalists in their compositions.
-Works from this period are more sophisticated than those written for the Artistry band, and are some of the first and most successful "third stream" compositions.
+The arrangers continued to push the limits of the instrumentalists in their compositions.
+Works from this period are some of the first and most successful "third stream" compositions.

 The band criss-crossed the country, appearing in the nation's top concert venues, including Carnegie Hall, Boston Symphony Hall, Chicago Civic Opera House, Academy of Music (Philadelphia), and the Hollywood Bowl.
 They had extended stays at New York's Paramount Theatre and Hotel Commodore, Philadelphia's Click, Detroit's Eastwood Gardens, Radio City Theater in Minneapolis, and the Rendezvous Ballroom, a special place in Kenton's musical life.

 Kenton's band was the first to present a concert in the famous outdoor arena, the Hollywood Bowl.
 His concert there on June 12, 1948, drew more than 15,000 people, and was both an artistic and commercial success.
 Kenton pocketed half of the box office, walking away with US$13,000 for the evening's concert.

 The band broke attendance records all across the country.
 Thanks to Kenton's public relations acumen, he was able to convince concert goers and record buyers of the importance of his music.
 Comedy numbers and June Christy vocals helped break up the seriousness of the new music.

 Kenton's successes did not sit well with everyone.
 In an essay entitled Economics and Race in Jazz, Leslie B. Rout Jr. wrote: